Redziniakjustin/Youtube-Clone/README.md

 # YouTube Clone -- IN PROGRESS --

 ## 💸 Summary
-This is a follow along attempt with more complex logic on both the backend and frontend -step forward from TenmoClone.
+This is a follow along attempt with more complex logic on both the backend and frontend.
+An attempt to take on more challenging logic, implementation, and structure.

 ## 💥 Features
 - Backend currently up and running and communicating S3 Bucket - able to successfuly post video through Postman.